Prashish13/imageColorizationCGAN/README.md

 <h4><b>Using model for one off image transalation</b></h4>
 We can also use generator model for one off image translation.
 Below, the specific grayscale image is choosen from the validation set and fed to generator model.
-Then the subplot of grayscale image and generated color image is displayed.
+Then the subplot of grayscale image and generated color image is displayed. <br>

 ![Alt text](imageTransaltionOneOff.png?raw=true "Optional Title")